-\ Note: Approximately \$41.4 million in funding has already been committed to the project by the State of California, regional partners and the City of Hercules, leaving a funding gap of \$27.2 million.
+\ Note: Approximately \$41.4 million in funding has already been committed to the project by the State of California, regional partners and the City of Hercules, leaving a funding gap of \$68.5 million.

-The TIGER grant funding could provide approximately 15 to 25 percent of the funding with the remaining 75 to 85 percent funded by a mix of state/regional/local sources.
+The TIGER grant funding could provide approximately 16 percent of the funding with the remaining 84 percent provided by a mix of state/regional/local sources.
 The City of Hercules applied for a TIGER grant for the Regional Intermodal Transit Center in the 2016 round of grants, but was not selected.
 As noted in Section 2.2, the TIGER program is extremely competitive, with significantly greater demand for grants by applicants than funds available.
-There is a low probability that this project will receive a TIGER grant in the future due to the significant number of applications for a very limited pool of available funding, but the City may seek a debrief from USDOT to determine how to refine its application to be more competitive in future TIGER grant cycles.
-Suggestions for developing a strategy to pursue TIGER grants are described in Section 5.2.3.
+There is a low probability that this project will receive a TIGER grant in the future, but the City may seek a debrief from USDOT to determine how to refine its application to be more competitive in future TIGER grant cycles.
+More suggestions for developing a strategy to pursue TIGER grants are described in Section 5.2.3.